Architectural photography: History

 Much as building designs changed and morphed with traditional forms, architectural photography also evolved with time.
 During the early-to-mid-20th century, architectural photography became more creative as photographers used diagonal lines and bold shadows in their compositions, and experimented with other innovative techniques.

 By the early 1950s, architects were hiring more photographers for commissioned work, resulting in architectural photography being viewed as more of an art form than what it had been considered before.

-Techniques

 A tenet of architectural photography is the use of perspective control, with an emphasis on vertical lines that are non-converging (parallel).
 This is achieved by positioning the focal plane of the camera at so that it is perpendicular to the ground, regardless of the elevation of the camera eye.
 This result can be achieved by the use of view cameras, tilt/shift lenses, or post-processing.

+Techniques

 Traditionally, view cameras have been used for architectural photography as they allow for the lens to be tilted or shifted relative to the film plane.
 This allows for control of perspective, as well as a variety of creative possibilities.

 In a similar fashion to landscape photography, a deep depth of field is usually employed so that both the foreground and background (to infinity) are in sharp focus.

 More recently, digital single lens reflex (DSLR) cameras have been used in the field of architectural photography.
 These cameras also employ detachable, tilt-shift lenses of varying (usually fixed) focal lengths.

 When shooting interior and exterior photography is important to shoot in a wide-angle lens.

-Real Estate
+Real estate

-Real Estate Photography is a sub genre of Architectural Photography, but different in a number of ways.
-While both Real Estate Photography and Architectural Photography are the practice of capturing interior and exterior photographs, the way in which the images are captured and used can vary greatly.
+Real estate photography is a subgenre of architectural photography, but different in a number of ways.
+While both real estate photography and architectural photography are the practice of capturing interior and exterior photographs, the way in which the images are captured and used can vary greatly.
 At its core, real estate photography is used for marketing and sales, as opposed to architectural photography, which is more artistic and expressive in nature.

 Even though many times the subject matter is the same, the approach used by a photographer can be different depending on if the photoshoot is considered a real estate or architectural shoot.
 A photographer may actually even bring completely different gear dependent on which type of shoot they have scheduled.
-Both the photographer and the client will have different expectations depending on the real estate vs architectural photography distinction.
+Both the photographer and the client will have different expectations depending on the real estate vs. architectural photography distinction.